 2. Search for an Exact Phrase or Word

-To search for an exact phrase or word on Google, simply enclose the phrase in quotation marks.
-By surrounding your search query with quotation marks, you can tell Google to only return results that match your exact phrase.
-This can be helpful when you’re looking for a specific song lyric or trying to find information on a particular person or place.
-For example, if you wanted to search all the websites where a particular phrase (“history of the UK government“, for example), just enclose your search keywords within double quotes.
-When you do so, Google will give you only those results that contain that phrase or keyword.
+To search for an exact phrase or word on Google, enclose it in quotation marks.
+By surrounding your search query with quotation marks, you can tell Google to return results that match your exact phrase.
+This can be helpful when looking for a specific song lyric or finding information on a particular person or place.

 3. Search for a Specific Letter or Number